Camera mirror systems for buses

 At the driver’s cab, these cameras are linked to three display screens:

-• One 10.1-inch overhead display, providing Class IV and V coverage (representing front and passenger side blindspots)
+• One 10.1-inch overhead display, providing Class IV and V coverage (representing the front and passenger side blindspots)

 Leave a Reply